KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Export skinning data

+Bone influences
+   How many joint verex influences will be exported.
+Models may appear incorrectly in many viewers with value different to 4 or 8.

 Include All Bone Influences
-   Allow more than 4 joint vertex influences.
+   Export all joint vertex influences.
 Models may appear incorrectly in many viewers.

 Data - Lighting
 ^^^^^^^^^^^^^^^